A Guide to Passing Through Immigration, Customs and Quarantine in Tonga

-Make the airport process as smooth as possible for yourself by following the advice in this guide to arriving in Tonga.
+Make the airport process as smooth as possible for yourself by following this guide to Tonga airport customs, biosecurity and arrivals process.

 The first thing you will need to organise for your travels to Tonga is your passport and visa.
 Your passport needs to be valid for at least six months after your intended departure date from Tonga – make sure your passport is up to date!